 Why does the RSCVA charge for parking during events at the Convention Center?

 Parking fees generate revenues, which helps support the on-going operations of the facility.
 Charging for parking is a standard practice of event facilities all around the country.
-Typically, event facilities charge an average of $4 - $8 for on-site parking compared to the $7 fee charged by the Reno-Sparks Convention Center.
+Typically, event facilities charge for on-site parking, we currently charge an $8 fee to park at the Reno-Sparks Convention Center.

 Who is responsible for event/show advertising of events held at the convention center?